-- an activity is in contrast with an existing DNR administrative rule or land use order of the director (ie. riding in an area not designated for motorized use).
+- An activity is in contrast with an existing DNR administrative rule or land use order of the director (ie. riding in an area not designated for motorized use).

-- non-licensed motorized vehicles are being utilized.
+- Non-licensed motorized vehicles are being used.

 - DNR oversight is required.

-- natural resources or facilities would be impacted beyond normal recreation use.
+- Natural resources or facilities would be impacted beyond normal recreation use.

-- directional signs and markers will be posted for event.
+- Directional signs and markers will be posted for event.

-- the use is proposed for longer than 24 hours.
+- The use is proposed for longer than 24 hours.